anoma/nspec/docs/node_architecture/types/engine_environment.juvix.md

 parameterised by four types:

 - `S`, representing the local state,
-- `I`, representing the type of engine-specific messages (defined in their respective overview page),
 - `M`, representing the type of mailboxes' states, and
 - `H`, representing the type of handles for timers.